 In the Works: PokerStars Buying Atlantic Club Casino

-Online poker company PokerStars has talks in the works about possibly purchasing the Atlantic Club casino, formerly the Atlantic City Hilton, from investment firm Colony Capital LLC for less than $50 million.
-It is no secret that Atlantic Club casino in Atlantic City has been struggling.
+Online poker company PokerStars is in talks about possibly purchasing the Atlantic Club casino, formerly the Atlantic City Hilton, from investment firm Colony Capital LLC for less than $50 million.
+It is no secret that the Atlantic Club casino in Atlantic City has been struggling.
 PokerStars believes this could be an opportunity for them if it can beat the major legal and regulatory obstacles.

 PokerStars Lawsuit

-This is shortly after PokerStars spent $731 million to settle a Justice Department lawsuit which accused PokerStars of bank fraud, money laundering and illegal gambling.
-PokerStars is based in the Isle of Man never admitted to anything but paid the fines.
+This comes shortly after PokerStars spent $731 million to settle a Justice Department lawsuit which accused it of bank fraud, money laundering, and illegal gambling.
+PokerStars, based in the Isle of Man, never admitted to anything but paid the fines.
 The company's founder, Israeli entrepreneur Isai Scheinberg, remains under indictment on related criminal charges.
-PokerStars is the number one poker company and continues to accept US bets when most others were pushed out by the federal government's stance that taking bets was illegal.
-PokerStars claimed that they didn't believe federal law prohibited online-poker operations.
+PokerStars is the number one poker company and continued to accept US bets when most others were pushed out by the federal government's stance that taking bets was illegal.
+PokerStars claimed that they didn't believe federal law prohibited online poker operations.
 It does have licenses that allow legal operations in the UK.

 PokerStars Reputation